 The CCR listserv (ccrlist) is intended for NGOs involved in the protection and resettlement of refugees and in the settlement of refugees and immigrants in Canada.
 It is maintained for the Canadian Council for Refugees by the Centre for Refugee Studies at York University.

 The list is open to NGO representatives and others with an interest in the issues.
-In order to allow free discussion on strategy, however, the list is closed to representatives of the government and the media (who are invited, on the other hand, to subscribe to the Chronicle).
+In order to allow free discussion on strategy, however, the list is closed to representatives of the government and the media.

 Please note that traffic can be quite heavy on the list - 5 or more messages in a day is not unusual.